MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 At the Master's level it's probably a good idea to drop the portfolio-building exercises in the _extended course_ and instead add group study sessions to work through the results from the self-study exercises.
 We'd welcome ideas for how to structure the course

-### How do I use my university's graphical identity for the presentations?
+### How do I use my own graphical identity for the presentations?
 Presentations made with the LaTeX `beamer` package can be changed to use a new theme.
+How to do that, is beyond the scope of this document.

 Please note that you should then
 1. Change the author and affiliation information